Several valuation formulas can be employed to determine the value of a business. Here are ten of the most common formulas to value a business:

 - Enterprise Value = the market value of a company’s equity + debt – cash

-If you are in the transportation industry, this calculation can be spot on when it comes to determining the value of your trucking and logistics company.
+If you are in the transportation industry, this calculation can be highly accurate when determining the value of your trucking and logistics company.

 This is an example of how to use the enterprise value to EBITDA multiple valuation formula.

-In this example, we have a company that is valued at $1 million.
+In this example, we have a company with a value of $1 million.

 The company has an EBITDA of $100,000.